 3. How we use your personal information

-Purpose: to investigate, validate, arrange, handle, manage or administer a claim that you are making in relation to an insurance policy held by us.
+Purpose: To investigate, validate, arrange, handle, manage or administer a claim that you or another person, including third-party claimant, makes in relation to an insurance policy held by us.

-Legal Basis: Contractual and legal obligation connected to a contract of insurance.
+Legal Basis: Contractual and legal obligation connected to a contract of insurance, and legitimate interest in managing our business.

 Purpose: To verify your identity.

-Legal Basis: For the performance of a contract under which we provide insurance.
+Legal Basis: For the performance of a contract under which we provide insurance; and to comply with legal obligations.

 Purpose: To carry out financial sanctions checks and prevention of financial crime.